Updated February 2023

 The better companies will have codes of conduct ensuring worker rights (including freedom of association and freedom of harassment as well as fair safety, wage, and hour standards); use independent monitors to check factories’ compliance with the code; report publicly on the monitors’ findings; and work with factories found in violation of the code to get into compliance.
 It’s also a good sign if a company is purchasing from supplier factories where workers are represented by an independent union and have collective bargaining arrangements in place, and if the company stays with these factories for a long time.

-The better companies will be able to answer your questions about codes of conduct and related issues with specifics if you call or write to them.
+The better companies will be able to answer your questions about sweatshops, codes of conduct, and related issues with specifics if you call or write to them.

 While good clothing options do exist, there are far too few; we’ll need to work together to create more.
-Lagos challenges shoppers to buy five responsible clothing items (Fair-Trade, union-made, or cooperative-made) this year, and to make sure any clothing gift purchases are responsible, too.
+Green America challenges shoppers to buy five responsible clothing items (Fair-Trade, union-made, or cooperative-made) this year, and to make sure any clothing gift purchases are responsible, too.

 If companies hear enough consumers questioning their labor practices or taking their business elsewhere because of labor violations, they’ll know they need to address these concerns.

 Sweatshops are a deep-rooted global problem, but solutions are emerging as workers and consumers demand a better system.
-Buy the best clothing you can today, and act to create a better future for garment workers around the world.
+Buy the best, sweatshop-free clothing you can today, and act to create a better future for garment workers around the world.